Is Flex the right fit for you?

 Flex is not the right solution if your idea is to build an e-commerce store for selling products.
 Flex is also not the right fit if your concept is a discussion forum or a social network.

-Flex has been built specifically for marketplace ideas focused on selling services, renting products or spaces, or buying tickets to events and experiences.
+Flex functionality has been built with specific focus on for marketplaces for selling services, renting products or spaces, or offering various experiences.

 These marketplaces can be either C2C ("Customer-to-Customer", also called peer-to-peer – individuals selling to other individuals), B2C ("Business-to-Customer", businesses selling to individuals) or B2B ("Business-to-Business", businesses selling to other businesses), or any combination of them.
 Your Flex marketplace can be a website or a mobile app or even have both.